gjanders/SplunkAdmins/README.md

 ## SplunkBase
+Also available on SplunkBase as [Alerts for Splunk Admins](https://splunkbase.splunk.com/app/3796/) For some searches you will need the companion app, the TA-Alerts for Splunk Admins app [TA-Alerts for SplunkAdmins github](https://github.com/gjanders/TA-SplunkAdmins/) or [TA-Alerts for SplunkAdmins splunkbase](https://splunkbase.splunk.com/app/6518/)

-Also available on SplunkBase as [Alerts for Splunk Admins](https://splunkbase.splunk.com/app/3796/) You may also be interested in [VersionControl For Splunk](https://splunkbase.splunk.com/app/4355/) or perhaps [Decrypt2](https://splunkbase.splunk.com/app/5565/)
+You may also be interested in [VersionControl For Splunk](https://splunkbase.splunk.com/app/4355/) or perhaps [Decrypt2](https://splunkbase.splunk.com/app/5565/)

 ## Introduction